thatslifescience/github_dev/_posts/2017-04-17-Water-balance-in-a-man-made-world-LGalindo.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/33095349374/in/dateposted-friend/" title="2017-04-13_LGalindo_fig4"><img src="https://c1.staticflickr.com/3/2936/33095349374_5949fcf2da_o.jpg" width="664" height="472" alt="2017-04-13_LGalindo_fig4"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-**Fig.4.** Changing our consumption habits is the first step towards the conservation of freshwater ecosystems.
+**Fig. 4** Changing our consumption habits is the first step towards the conservation of freshwater ecosystems.

 Virtual water and water footprint can be used as an indicator for efficient water management and is currently used in cities such as Philadelphia through the [green city initiative](http://pecpa.org/program/green-infrastructure-green-cityclean-waters-program/).
 The Colorado Water Institute has been working on these concepts for the protection of the Colorado River [3].